Frequently Asked Questions

 What is UPAC Cinema's relationship with other

 Historically, the seperate UPAC organizations have been run very independently.
-While there is some cooperation between the subcommittees (UPAC Lights and UPAC Sound often provide their services to the same event, for example), they are organized, staffed, and managed by wholly different groups of students.
+While there is some cooperation between the subcommittees, they are organized, staffed, and managed by wholly different groups of students.
 There is, of course, nothing preventing any particular student from joining more than one subcommittee.

-In recent years, an effort has been made to more closely allign the different subcommittees.
-A "Programming Board" (P-Board) has been formed, comprised of the chairpersons of each subcommittee.
-The P-Board's goals include scheduling a showcase each semester which involves all the UPAC organizations.
-Even with the existance of the P-Board, however, each organization's operations are still distinct.
+UPAC General, in particular, brings together the chairpersons of each subcommittee as well as anyone else who would like to attend.
+UPAC General's goals include scheduling a showcase each semester which involves all the UPAC organizations.
+Even with the existance of UPAC General, however, each organization's operations are still distinct.

 What is UPAC Cinema's relationship with other